ibm-cloud-docs/vmware-service/tutorials/vmwaas-ipsec-tunnel.md

 The next step is to create the IPSec VPN tunnel between our Local and Remote Endpoint.

-1. With the Edge Gateway selected, click **IPSec VPN** in the left navigation.
+1. With the Edge Gateway selected, click **IPSec VPN** from the left navigation panel.
 2. Click **New** to start the wizard.
 3. Under **General Settings**, populate the **Name** field, for example, `VMWaaS-to-FW-VPN` and click **Next**.
 4. Under **Peer Authentication mode**, populate the pre-shared key.
 This key must match the firewall.
 Click **Next**.